kkaminsk/AppFinder/README.md

 ## Known Issues

 There's an unexpected "0 0" output at the beginning of the script execution.
 This doesn't affect the core functionality but may be confusing for users.
 We're investigating this issue for future improvements.

+## Contributing

+Contributions to improve AppFinder are welcome.
+Please feel free to submit pull requests or create issues for bugs and feature requests.

+## License

+This project is open-source and available under the [MIT License](LICENSE).